ryahnk/Diamonds-Regression/README.md

 <img width="750" alt="image" src="https://github.com/user-attachments/assets/a7d40f20-566f-4e17-ad48-9d2f595eae2f" />

 Performing bidirectional stepwise elimination returns the same result as backwards stepwise elimination.
-This suggests that the best model includes only predictors cut, carat, and color.
+This suggests that the a better includes only predictors cut, carat, and color.
 Forward stepwise elimination returns the best model to include only predictors cut, carat, color, and table.

 The inclusion of the table predictor in this model could be due to forward stepwises inability to remove predictors after adding them.
 If when table was added to the model, it improved the fit then after other predictors are added it weakened the fit, it cannot remove table.